OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-12.md

 So I did as I was commanded.
 By day I brought out my belongings, packed for exile.
 Then in the evening I dug through the wall with my hands.
 I went out in the dark, carrying my belongings on my shoulder while they watched.

 ## Ezekiel 12:8
-In the morning the word of the Lord came to me, saying,
+In the morning, another message from the Lord reached me,

 ## Ezekiel 12:9
 “Son of man, has not the house of Israel, that rebellious house, said to you, ‘What are you doing?’